jamesritala/springbootjokesapp/README.md

 # springbootjokesapp
-Assignment for springBoot Guru course from udemy
+Assignment for springBoot Guru course from udemy: The Chuck Norris generator app.